-If you’re looking to improve your writing skills, getting opinions from others about how you’re currently doing can be extremely helpful.
+If you’re looking to improve your writing skills, getting feedback from others can be extremely helpful.
 You might not realize you tend to use the wrong form of “your” or that your sentences are way too long.
 But someone else might.
 It’s also common for individuals to use the same words and phrases over and over without realizing it.
+(Full disclosure, my boss/editor has banned me from using the word “additionally.”)
 Similarly, you might think your writing is clear and to the point, but a reader might feel like there’s key context missing.
-As you get feedback from multiple people or on multiple pieces of writing, pay attention to any comments or critiques you’ve gotten more than once and focus on that area first.
+As you get feedback from multiple people or on multiple pieces of writing, pay attention to any comments or critiques you’ve gotten more than once and focus on these areas first.

 Ask a teammate, manager, or someone else whose opinion you trust to look at something you’ve written and ask what would make your writing stronger.
 (If it’s someone you work with, it might be easiest to ask them for writing feedback on something they have to read anyway).